mlziade/librarian/README.md

 Librarian is a MCP (Model Context Protocol) Server that allows any LLM with a compatible MCP client to query Wikipedia for information.
 It can be configured to automatically fact-check information without requiring explicit user requests.

+**Note:** While this guide focuses on Claude Desktop setup, Librarian also supports remote hosting via WebSocket/HTTP for broader accessibility.

 > *"The only thing that you absolutely have to know is the location of the library."*
 >
 > — Albert Einstein